 Under water

-Sand, silt, mud, silt - a brief history of sediments
+Sand, mud, sludge, silt - a little sedimentology

-The Elbe is subject to currents flowing from two directions: the upper reaches of the river and the sea.
-While the upper reaches of the Elbe carry suspended matter toward the harbor, the incoming tide washes sandier material from the North Sea into the city.
-In the harbor, the particles settle to…
+The River Elbe is subject to currents from two directions: the upper reaches of the river and the sea.
+Whilst the upper reaches of the Elbe carry suspended matter towards the harbour, the flood washes sandier material from the North Sea into the city.
+In the harbour, the particles settle to the…

 Read more